Chalarangelo/30-seconds-of-code/snippets/prod.md

 tags: math,array,intermediate
 ---

-Returns the product of two or more numbers/arrays.
+Calculates the product of two or more numbers/arrays.

 - Use `Array.prototype.reduce()` to multiply each value with an accumulator, initialized with a value of `1`.